 - Knowledge of what money you have coming in and what bills you need to pay is power.
 With this information, you can prioritize your spending and set goals such as the one I set to pay off almost $60,000 in debt in 16 months.
 This wasn’t wishful thinking but the result of a mathematical calculation based on my income and other pots of money I could access to pay off my debt.

 - Hiding from the truth isn’t a long term strategy.
-Bad news, unlike wine, does not age well.
+Bad news, unlike cheese or wine, does not age well.
 Besides, when you actually crunch the numbers, things might not be as bad as you think they are.

 - Optimism also isn’t a plan.
 I am all for the glass being half-full but for this to work in the context of budgeting then the glass actually does have to be half-full.
 And the only way to know this is to calculate your numbers.